In recognition of Women’s History Month, The Christmas Box International recognizes our female leadership.

 Picture this… a snotty teenager who thought she knew everything and didn’t need to go to school, so she dropped out her senior year.
 Who does that?
 This girl did!
 I dropped out of high school, got engaged, and discovered I was pregnant and scared.
 The relationship didn’t last, and I was a single 18-year-old pregnant high school dropout working a seasonal job.
 I knew I couldn’t raise a child on a seasonal job without education, so I swallowed my pride, applied for welfare, and returned to school.
 I received my high school diploma when my daughter was a few months old.
 My mom and her friend worked for the state and mentioned that the Division of Child & Family Services (DCFS) was looking for a temporary switchboard operator, so I applied and was hired permanently with DCFS.
 I got off welfare in December 1995, and I am so proud of myself!

-In my 27 years at DCFS, I have supported many different program areas, including GRAMA (Government Records Access and Management Act), Child Protective Services, and the DCFS intake program, to name a few.
+In my nearly three decades at DCFS, I have supported many different program areas, including GRAMA (Government Records Access and Management Act), Child Protective Services, and the DCFS intake program, to name a few.
 In 2012, I was given the opportunity to become the supervisor at the Ogden Christmas Box House.
 At first, I had no clue what I was “getting into” by taking this job, and there were many, many nights I questioned if I had made the right choice.
 But it turns out I did!
 I get to be a friend, a mom, a grandma, and a mentor to the kids and staff.
 I’ve had the privilege of working with some amazing children, some who didn’t think they were amazing and just needed a little TLC, a hug, encouragement, and some guidance.
 I am also the lucky recipient of some of the most beautiful bead necklaces, princess tiaras, colored rocks, and the most incredible drawings my Christmas Box House kids have made.
 I’ve seen situations come full circle at the Ogden Christmas Box House, with many of the youth we’ve had staying with us returning to work with us!
 When I asked why they wanted to work here, they stated that the Christmas Box House made such a big difference in their lives, and now they wanted to make a difference in a child’s life too!
 The opportunity to have our alumni return always makes my “mama bear” heart grow so big!

 In 2016, I was asked to supervise an additional program in DCFS, so I began supervising the Northern Region GRAMA team and continue today to lead both program areas.
 In October 2022, I celebrated ten years as a supervisor at the greatest place in the world to work and was awarded Northern Region Supervisor of the Year!